vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

     ![inspector-service-role](./images/assess-inspector-slr.png)

     You have now created an Amazon Inspector target that identifies the instances that would be assessed.
 The target selects instances based on tag values.
-In this case, the tag you are using is *aws:cloudformation:stack-name* which is set to the name of the CloudFormation stack.
-In particular, the tag is added to the auto scaling launch configuration which is configured to propagate the tag to the Amazon EC2 instances that it launches.
-Because of this, Amazon Inspector will automatically scan new instances that may appear over the lifetime of the environment.
-This is an example of how the elasticity of the AWS cloud when combined with tagging can enable you to support dynamic environments.
+Again, the tag you are using is *aws:cloudformation:stack-name* which is set to the name of the CloudFormation stack.

 ### Configure the Amazon Inspector template and run the assessment